 R v Mohammed Ashraf – Reading Crown Court 2015

-The client faced multiple allegations of historic sexual assault and attempted rape.
-The client acquitted of all allegations.
+The client faced multiple allegations of historic sexual assault and attempted rape against his daughters.
+Judge stayed the trial and the client acquitted of all allegations.

 Lemming v Lemming and Lemming – Aylesbury Crown Court 2015

 Private prosecution on behalf of Mr. G Leeming against his son and daughter in law.
 The son had stolen a boat from his father.
 The police initially declined to prosecute the matter.
-The client however was granted a summons to commence the case, and successfully resisted an application to dismiss at the crown court, the CPS then decided to prosecute the matter (now believing there was sufficient evidence to prosecute the case).
+The client however was granted a summons to commence the case, and successfully resisted an application to dismiss at the crown court, the CPS then decided to prosecute the matter.

 R v P and P – Reading Crown Court 2014